script-fu/script-fu.github.io/index.md

 * Scripts copied from the blog posts should be saved as the same name as the define name.For example, a script defined as *bareBones* would be saved as *bareBones.scm* in a scripts folder.

-# Quickstart in Script-Fu Plug-Ins - GIMP 2.99.14 - in developement
+# Quickstart in Script-Fu Plug-Ins - GIMP 2.99.14

 * Create a local directory as a sandbox for new plug-ins.
 Create folders in that directory for each plug-in.
 Add that directory in Gimp as a plug-ins folder.